Abhibob/openwebtextspeed/README.md

-This fork is fully compatible with jcpeterson/openwebtext but features a ultrafast raw scraper built from pycURL (libcurl wrapper).
+This fork is fully compatible with jcpeterson/openwebtext but features an ultrafast raw scraper built from pycURL (libcurl wrapper).
 THIS VERSION IS NOT PRODUCTION READY AND MORE IN AN ALPHA STATE.
-There is currently a timeout issue which causes a pretty bad 50/50 success ratio on Urls.
+There is currently a timeout issue which causes a lot more timeouts than before, also timeout set by --timeout doesn't work correctly.
 Multithreaded download of each page is not implemented yet.
 Because newspaper is not used anymore for this scraper the newspaper.text != '' check is dropped.
 Benchmarks coming soon.

 Thanks to jcpeterson for great work on this project